 A call center is a high-paced environment that can get pretty hectic.
 Agents must deal with a constant influx of calls, impatient customers, and the timeline.
-Working in such a place requires a high level of self-discipline and emotional intelligence.
-Those and other qualities are necessary for high productivity and efficiency at work.
+Working in such a place requires high self-discipline and emotional intelligence to keep up with all call center productivity metrics.

-How do you measure the level of productivity at your call center?
+That‘s how you can measure your call center’s productivity level.
+What do metrics mean in a call center?
 We’re here to answer this question.
-There are 7 key call center performance metrics you can utilize to measure your agents’ productivity, and we’re going to discuss each of them in this article.
+There are 7 key call center performance metrics you can address to measure your agents’ productivity, and we’re going to discuss each of them in this article.

 Because of the limited resources, many small companies and startups make one common mistake in hiring: they prefer sales experts over customer support.
 And nothing is surprising.
 In fact, they’re striving to scale their client base in the shortest possible time.

 In today’s business environment, attracting new consumers costs companies five times more than retaining existing ones.
-The statistic shows that customers expect businesses to offer top-notch support.
-As a result, they are willing to pay more for your products.
-More clients are ready to pay a premium if a company can guarantee a high level of customer support.
+The statistic shows that customers expect businesses to offer top-notch support to be willing to pay more for your products.
+Moreover, outstanding call center performance metrics and high-class customer support motivate clients to pay premium.

-If your business is growing, you should evaluate the strengths and weaknesses of provided support, find out what’s working, and define what key call center metrics need to be improved.
+If your business is growing, you should evaluate the strengths and weaknesses of provided support, find out what’s working, and define how to improve call center metrics.

 Metric 1: First Call Resolution

-How many customers’ issues do your agents resolve in the first call?
+How many customer issues do your agents resolve in the first call?

 A high first-call resolution (FCR) means your overall call center’s productivity is in good shape, positively impacting customer satisfaction.
 To determine your FCR, use the formula below: